Skip to main content

 Learning outcomes

-• RA1.
-He identifies his training needs and organizes his own learning with a high degree of autonomy in all types of contexts (structured or not).
+• LO1.
+Identifies their training needs and organizes their own learning with a high degree of autonomy in all types of contexts (structured or not).

 • LO2.
-It collects and interprets data and information on which it can base its conclusions, which include reflections on aspects of a social, scientific or ethical nature in the field of biotechnology.
+Collects and interprets data and information on which to base their conclusions, which include reflections on social, scientific or ethical aspects in the field of biotechnology.

 • LO3.
-Critically analyzes the results obtained in the experiments and problems that appear throughout the work.
+Critically analyze the results obtained in the experiments and problems that appear throughout the work.

 • LO4.
-It consolidates and interrelates scientific concepts from various subjects.
+Consolidates and interrelates scientific concepts from various subjects.

 • LO5.
-Properly plan and manage project development.
+Plan and manage the development of the project correctly.

 • LO7.
-Uses the audiovisual language and its different resources to express and present content linked to the specific knowledge of the field.
+Uses audiovisual language and its different resources to express and present content linked to specific knowledge of the field.

-• LO8.
+• RA8.
 He knows perfectly well the dedication and perseverance that scientific work requires.

-• RA9.
-Globally evaluates the learning processes carried out in accordance with the plans and with the objectives set and establishes measures for individual improvement.
+• LO9.
+Evaluates globally the learning processes carried out in accordance with the plans and objectives set and establishes individual improvement measures.

-• RA10.
-It applies procedures specific to scientific research in the development of training and professional activity.
+• LO10.
+Apply procedures specific to scientific research in the development of training and professional activity.

 • RA11.
 It moves with desymboltura in the general use of ICT and, in particular, in the technological environments specific to the professional field.

-• LO12.
+• RA12.
 Shows an attitude of motivation and commitment to personal and professional improvement.

 General skills